MontiCore/montiarc/docs/Reference/Behavior/Automata.md

 S1 -> S2 [number < 0] number / { int v = -number; };
 ```

-## Time Events
+## Time Events (Epsilon Transitions)

 A time event, which we also call a tick, occurs at discrete points in time.
 It is not specified how much time passes between two ticks, but it can be
 assumed that any calculation can be computed between two successive ticks.

-If a transition does not specify a message event, it is implicitly triggered by a time event.
+If a transition does not specify a message event, it is implicitly triggered by a time event, it is what we call epsilon transition.

 The transition